 DUTIES: This volunteer will aid seasonal and permanent staff with a variety of duties.
 Duties include assisting with Star Parties and other astronomical events.
 Collecting night sky quality data.
 Developing social media posts that interpret night sky conservation.
 And helping to further El Morro National Monument's community outreach and education efforts.
 Other duties include: staffing the visitor center, opening and closing facilities, roving the trails, assisting park visitors, and helping with special projects.
 Physical requirements include the ability to hike a 2 mile, moderately strenuous park trail that climbs 250 feet and crosses uneven terrain.

-Special projects may include, but are not limited to, rockfall and inscription monitoring, campground patrols, assistance with interpretive displays and publications, library tasks, and assistance with special events.
+Duties may include special projects, depending on the volunteer's interests and abilities.These projects may include, but are not limited to, rockfall and inscription monitoring, campground patrols, assistance with interpretive displays and publications, library tasks, and assistance with special events.
 We are also very supportive of volunteers creating special projects based on their own interests and skills.

 SKILLS: Knowledge of telescopes and the night sky is helpful.
 Customer service experience, cash handling experience, ability to hike trails of uneven terrain including moderately steep switchbacks, and the desire to learn about El Morro.
 Must be able to pass a background check before entering on duty.